Have you ever looked in the mirror and noticed that you have one shoulder higher than the other?

 The difference in the stretch is very subtle and requires you to tilt your head to the opposite side of the shoulder you want to stretch.

-Make sure to be aware that you are feeling a stretch that is different from when stretching the upper traps.
+Make sure that you are feeling a stretch that is different from when stretching the upper traps.

-To intensify the stretch, hold your scapula in place and even try to push it down away from your head.
+To intensify the stretch, hold your scapula in place and even try to push it down away from the top of your head.

 Overactive Upper Traps